jessp01/build/README.md

 EOF
 ```

-For Static IP Address you can edit the following file:
+For a static IP address, you can edit the following file:

 ```bash
 cat > /etc/systemd/network/10-eth-static.network << "EOF"